pomerium/pomerium/README.md

 [![LICENSE](https://img.shields.io/github/license/pomerium/pomerium.svg)](https://github.com/pomerium/pomerium/blob/main/LICENSE)
 ![Docker Pulls](https://img.shields.io/docker/pulls/pomerium/pomerium)

-Pomerium is an identity-aware proxy that enables secure access to internal applications.
+Pomerium brokers secure access to web apps at scale.
+It is an identity and context-aware proxy that enables secure access to internal applications without need for a client.
 Pomerium provides a standardized interface to add access control to applications regardless of whether the application itself has authorization or authentication baked-in.
 Pomerium gateways both internal and external requests, and can be used in situations where you'd typically reach for a VPN.

 Pomerium can be used to: